openmv/openmv-doc/docs/_sources/openmvcam/tutorial/openmvide_overview.rst.txt

 Finally, the find and replace features works not only on the current file, but, it can work on all files in a folder or all open files in OpenMV IDE.

-In addition to the nice text editing enviornment OpenMV IDE also provides auto-completion support hover tool-tips on keywords.
+In addition to the nice text editing environment OpenMV IDE also provides auto-completion support hover tool-tips on keywords.
 So, after typing ``.`` for example in Python OpenMV IDE will detect that you're about to write a function or method name and it will show you an auto-completion text box.
 Once you've